dhdaines/playa/README.md

 Yes it's not just "playa".
 Sorry about that.

+## An important note about coordinate spaces

+Wait, what is this "absolute position" of which you speak, and which PLAYA gives you?
+It's important to understand that there is no definition of "device space" in the PDF standard, and I quote (PDF 1.7 sec 8.3.2.2):

+> A particular device’s coordinate system is called its device space.
+The origin of the device space on different devices can fall in different places on the output page; on displays, the origin can vary depending on the window system.
+Because the paper or other output medium moves through different printers and imagesetters in different directions, the axes of their device spaces may be oriented differently.

+PLAYA considers this to mean:

+- Units are default user space units (1/72 of an inch)
+- `(0, 0)` is the bottom-left corner of the page (as defined by its `MediaBox`) after rotation is applied
+- The axes are oriented according to the page rotation

 ## Usage

 Do you want to get stuff out of a PDF?
 You have come to the right